 Parkinson’s is, unfortunately, not an entirely uncommon health issue among the elderly, typically occurring in people between 50 and 60 years of age, and symptoms can include difficulty with mobility, swallowing and performing manual tasks.
 Understandably, these can significantly hinder the ability to function in everyday life, but there are simple things your senior loved one can do to improve their daily living.
-Home Care Assistance, a top provider of senior home care in Tampa, offers the following suggestions.
+Home Care Assistance, a top provider of home Care Clearwater families trust, offers the following suggestions.

 Encouraging your loved one to follow an exercise regimen may help them be more independent.
 Studies have found that light daily exercises can improve many Parkinson’s issues, such as tremor, coordination, and muscle strength.
 Even small improvements in these areas can have a dramatically positive effect on your loved one’s ability to get around and do things for themselves, increasing their self-esteem in addition to their independence.